 top of page

 After retiring from professional pitching, I began my coaching career in 2008 which included two years as the pitching coach for the Kansas City T-Bones as well as a year as pitching coach for the Harlingen Whitewings of the UBL.
 Additionally, I served as the manager of the Harlingen Whitewings of the UBL.
+Most recently I have coached at the college level for 3 years.
 I have over 13 years of professional baseball experience.

 The instruction I offer is unique and hinges on one-on-one teaching.
 Everyone has a story, and at one point in my story I topped out at 98mph.
 The use of biomechanics and the understanding of one's body coupled with hard work are the foundations of what I teach.
 You've heard the saying 'work smarter, not harder'.
 The video never lies.
 You don't have to be 6'6 to throw 95mph+.
 Look at Tim Lincecum or Pedro Martinez, neither are tall but their bodies work.
 All I need is one chance and I will prove to you that you WILL get better.